Skip to content

 routeplane start

 However you start it, Routeplane is a drop-in proxy.
-Point your agent runtime at the proxy base URL — http://127.0.0.1:4356 when self-hosting — and every model call routes through Routeplane with no harness changes.
+Point your agent runtime at the proxy base URL — http://127.0.0.1:4356 — and model calls route through Routeplane.
+OpenAI-compatible harnesses usually need only the base URL; some native harnesses take extra wiring, covered in the integration guides.